NREL/resstock/measures/ResStockArguments/README.md

 **Heat Pump: Backup Heating Lockout Temperature**

 The temperature above which the heat pump backup system is disabled.
 If both this and Compressor Lockout Temperature are provided and use the same value, it essentially defines a switchover temperature (for, e.g., a dual-fuel heat pump).
 Applies for both Backup Type of 'integrated' and 'separate'.
-If not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#backup'>Backup</a>) is used.
+If auto or not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#backup'>Backup</a>) is used.

 - **Name:** ``heat_pump_backup_heating_lockout_temp``
 - **Type:** ``String``